aosabook/500lines/flow-shop/chapter.md

 ### Compiling Solutions
-A solution to the flow-shop scheduling problem consists of a precise timing for each of the tasks in every job.
-Because we represent a solution implicitly with a permutation of the jobs, we introduce the ```compile_solution``` function to convert a permutation to precise timings.
+A solution to the flow shop scheduling problem consists of precise timing for each task in every job.
+Because we represent a solution implicitly with a permutation of the jobs, we introduce the `compile_solution` function to convert a permutation to precise times.
 As input, the function takes in the data for the problem (giving us the duration of every task) and a permutation of jobs.

 The function begins by initializing the data structure used to store the starting time for each task, and then including the tasks from the first job in the permutation.